 We track our external research and development expenses on a program-by-program basis, such as fees paid to CROs, CMOs and research laboratories in connection with our pre-clinical development, process development, manufacturing and clinical development activities.
 However, we do not track our internal research and development expenses on a program-by-program basis as they primarily relate to compensation, early research and other costs which are deployed across multiple projects under development.

-The following table summarizes our research and development expenses by program for the years ended December 31, 2017 and 2018 and for the six months ended June 30, 2018 and 2019:
+The following table summarizes our research and development expenses by program for the years ended December 31, 2017 and 2018: